Sclilly93/Sclilly93/README.md

 ## Hi there, welcome to my GitHub Profile!
 My name is Seth Lilly, I'm currently enrolled at WGU completing my bachelor's degree of science in Software Engineering.
-Thanks for following me in my journey as a Automation Test Engineer. 👋
+Thanks for following me on my journey as a Automation Test Engineer. 👋

 <!--
 **Sclilly93/Sclilly93**